mpld3/mpld3/CONTRIBUTING.md

 In addition to running nosetests, you should check any Python modifications using the ``visualize_tests.py`` script, described below.

-### Testing Javascript with vows
+### Testing JavaScript with vows
-Like the Python nosetests, there is a minimal test suite for the mpld3 javascript which is controlled with ``npm`` using the ``vows`` package.
+Like the Python nosetests, there is a minimal test suite for the mpld3 JavaScript which is controlled with ``npm`` using the ``vows`` package.
 The tests can be executed via

     [~]$ npm test

 This requires installation of ``npm``, which is described above.
 The tests are located in the ``test`` subdirectory of the main repository.
-In addition to running the vows tests, before submitting any javascript change, you should examine the output of ``visualize_tests.py``, as described below.
+In addition to running the vows tests, before submitting any JavaScript change, you should examine the output of ``visualize_tests.py``, as described below.

 ### Comprehensive JS/Python Test: ``visualize_tests.py``